49%

 Yes, as long as it's only shared with regulators and not the public except in the cases of harm or abuse

-Only if the the tech company is involved in weapons, artificial inteligence or security.
-In medical research, economic and social networks no.
+Only if the tech company is involved in weapons, artificial intelligence or security.
+In medical research, economic and social networks no

 Latest News